ggotora/cs50_Capstone/README.md

 - **main:profile:** Authenticated users can view their profile page with user details: organisation, phone number, email and image
 - **main:update_profile** SExisting profile can update personal information - organisation, phone number, image, email
 - **loads:loads:** Users who are signed in should be able to see all load listings with <span style="color:green;">"Available"</span> status
+    - users can see filtered results for load of type <spam style="color:orange"> "All", "Flatbed", "Reefer", "Van" or "Other" </span>
 - **loads:new_load:** Signed in users can post new loads and add a <span style="color: green">new location</span> if the location they need is not listed in <span style="color:orange">origin</span> and <span style="color:orange">destination</span> fields
 - **loads:load_detail:**
     - Signed in users can view shipper information and load details